AlexAlexAlex333666999/CS50x-2021-Problem-Sets/README.md

 # Volume Problem Set
 ## Task
-The task was to write a program that modifies the volume of an input audio file in the WAV format.
+The task was to write a program that modifies the volume of an inputted audio file in the WAV format.
 The program takes three command-line arguments:
 - **input** represents the name of the original audio file
 - **output** represents the name of the new audio file that should be generated